0nn0/website-development-questionnaire/README.md

     - Custom HTML5 player
   - Other

+### Design
+- Who is responsible for the design?
+- Wireframes (if available)
+- Designs in Sketch
+  - Includes hover, active and focus states
+- Current state of design
+- Typography
+  - Font files (At least TTF or OTF)
+  - Which fonts are being used?
+  - Has the license to use the fonts been acquired?
+Which font extensions does the license allow?
+  - For each font, what is the name(s) of the system font used as a fallback?
+  - Can they be hosted on the same server as the website or do we need to resort to cloud based services like TypeKit or Google Fonts?

 ### Technologies
 - Do you have a strong preference for a technology stack?
 - Do you have a strong preference for a CMS?

 ### Functionalities
-- Front-end functionalities
+- Front-end functionalities, e.g.:
-  - E.g. a looping carousel of images with controls and plays automatically
+  - Looping carousel of images with controls and plays automatically
-    - E.g. a form to subscribe to a newsletter or request a demo
+  - Form to subscribe to a newsletter or request a demo
-    - E.g. receive a confirmation email when submitting the contact form
+  - Confirmation email when submitting the contact form
-- Back-end functionalities
+- Back-end functionalities, e.g.:
-  - E.g. ability to manually sort projects in the CMS
+  - Ability to manually sort projects in the CMS
 - Any ideas/preferences regarding:
-  - Behaviour
+  - Behaviour, e.g.:
-    - E.g. fixed header in the top when scrolling down
+    - Fixed header in the top when scrolling down
-  - Animations
+  - Animations, e.g.:
-    - E.g. animate elements in when scrolled into view
+    - Animate-in elements in when scrolled into view
   - Other

 ### Browser and device support